snowleopard/alga/README.md

 describes the code in detail:
 * Introduction: https://blogs.ncl.ac.uk/andreymokhov/an-algebra-of-graphs/
 * A few different flavours of the algebra: https://blogs.ncl.ac.uk/andreymokhov/graphs-a-la-carte/
+* Graphs in disguise or How to plan you holiday using Haskell: https://blogs.ncl.ac.uk/andreymokhov/graphs-in-disguise/

 You can find more code in this old experimental repo: https://github.com/snowleopard/graph-algebra.